danshapiro/Deckadence/README.md

 Deckadence creates stunning visual slide decks with AI-generated images and animated transitions.
 Generate professional presentations from a simple topic prompt, then export to MP4 video.

 > **Note:**
 > Besides this paragraph, this README is AI generated and probably wrong.
-The code is barely tested, the UI isn't tested at all, and usage may get expensive quickly—use with caution.
+The code is barely tested and usage may get expensive quickly—use with caution.
 But it's also pretty awesome.

 ## Features